nus-tic4001-AY2021S1/tp/docs/team/binhui.md

 ### Contributions to team-based tasks :

-- standarise the commond line
+- Standarise the commond line
-- pvovide help on the workflow
+- Pvovide help on the workflow
-- help debuging and fixed bugs
+- Help debuging and fixed bugs
-- giving technical guide for the teammate
+- Giving technical guide for the teammate
-- creating milestone and labels
+- Creating milestone and labels
-- oversea the progress, keep track of the issues.
+- Oversea the progress, keep track of the issues.
 - Doing QA test

 ### Tools